WeegeeNumbuh1/FlightGazer/README.md

 <br>

 > [!TIP]
 > An important one is `-e`, which switches the display renderer from `rgbmatrix` to `RGBMatrixEmulator`.
-This is useful in case you are not able to run the display output on physical hardware. <br> By default, `RGBMatrixEmulator` can be viewed through a web browser: `http://ip-address-of-device-running-FlightGazer:8888`
+This is useful in case you are not able to run the display output on physical hardware and is the fallback when actual hardware is not available.<br> By default, `RGBMatrixEmulator` can be viewed through a web browser: `http://ip-address-of-device-running-FlightGazer:8888`

 <details><summary>Advanced use</summary>